Health Professions: Physical Therapist Assistant (PTA)

 Previous Educational Experiences

-must be received by the Central Records Office
+must be received by the Office of the Registrar

 in order to evaluate your transcripts and assign transfer credit.

-Verify receipt of all transcripts and forms by contacting the Central
+Verify receipt of all transcripts and forms by contacting the Office of the Registrar.

 - If you have not yet successfully completed a college-level English

 or Math class, you will need to take placement tests.
 These tests

 determine the appropriate English and math developmental classes